 Summer Research Fellowships: Awards undergraduate students between $2,500-$5,000 to support their research endeavors during the summer.
 Eligibility: Any full-time undergraduate student who has completed 1 semester of faculty-mentored research.
 Call for proposals opens December 15.

 What student presentation opportunities are available?

 PRESENTATION OPPORTUNITIES FOR UNDERGRADUATE RESEARCHERS

-National Conference on Undergraduate Research (NCUR) - the 2021 NCUR will be held in Long Beach, CA. Students submit an abstract by December 6, 2020.
+National Conference on Undergraduate Research (NCUR) - the 2021 NCUR will be held virtually.
+Students submit an abstract by December 6, 2020.

 Showcase of Undergraduate Scholars - an annual UK event that celebrates and honors the achievements of our undergraduate researchers and the dedication of their faculty mentors.
 Held the last Wednesday in April.